miraland-labs/miraland/docs/src/developing/transaction_confirmation.md

 ## What is a Blockhash?

 A [“blockhash”](./../terminology.md#blockhash) refers to the last Proof of History (PoH) hash for a [“slot”](./../terminology.md#slot) (description below).
-Since Solana uses PoH as a trusted clock, a transaction’s recent blockhash can be thought of as a **timestamp**.
+Since Miraland uses PoH as a trusted clock, a transaction’s recent blockhash can be thought of as a **timestamp**.

 ### Proof of History refresher

-Solana’s Proof of History mechanism uses a very long chain of recursive SHA-256 hashes to build a trusted clock.
+Miraland’s Proof of History mechanism uses a very long chain of recursive SHA-256 hashes to build a trusted clock.
 The “history” part of the name comes from the fact that block producers hash transaction id’s into the stream to record which transactions were processed in their block.

-[PoH hash calculation](https://github.com/solana-labs/solana/blob/9488a73f5252ad0d7ea830a0b456d9aa4bfbb7c1/entry/src/poh.rs#L82): `next_hash = hash(prev_hash, hash(transaction_ids))`
+[PoH hash calculation](https://github.com/miraland-labs/miraland/blob/9488a73f5252ad0d7ea830a0b456d9aa4bfbb7c1/entry/src/poh.rs#L82): `next_hash = hash(prev_hash, hash(transaction_ids))`

 PoH can be used as a trusted clock because each hash must be produced sequentially.
 Each produced block contains a blockhash and a list of hash checkpoints called “ticks” so that validators can verify the full chain of hashes in parallel and prove that some amount of time has actually passed.
 The stream of hashes can be broken up into the following time units:

 # Transaction Expiration

-By default, all Solana transactions will expire if not committed to a block in a certain amount of time.
+By default, all Miraland transactions will expire if not committed to a block in a certain amount of time.
 The **vast majority** of transaction confirmation issues are related to how RPC nodes and validators detect and handle **expired** transactions.
 A solid understanding of how transaction expiration works should help you diagnose the bulk of your transaction confirmation issues.

 ## How does transaction expiration work?

 Each transaction includes a “recent blockhash” which is used as a PoH clock timestamp and expires when that blockhash is no longer “recent” enough.
-More concretely, Solana validators look up the corresponding slot number for each transaction’s blockhash that they wish to process in a block.
-If the validator [can’t find a slot number for the blockhash](https://github.com/solana-labs/solana/blob/9488a73f5252ad0d7ea830a0b456d9aa4bfbb7c1/runtime/src/bank.rs#L3687) or if the looked up slot number is more than 151 slots lower than the slot number of the block being processed, the transaction will be rejected.
+More concretely, Miraland validators look up the corresponding slot number for each transaction’s blockhash that they wish to process in a block.
+If the validator [can’t find a slot number for the blockhash](https://github.com/miraland-labs/miraland/blob/9488a73f5252ad0d7ea830a0b456d9aa4bfbb7c1/runtime/src/bank.rs#L3687) or if the looked up slot number is more than 151 slots lower than the slot number of the block being processed, the transaction will be rejected.

-Slots are configured to last about [400ms](https://github.com/solana-labs/solana/blob/47b938e617b77eb3fc171f19aae62222503098d7/sdk/program/src/clock.rs#L12) but often fluctuate between 400ms and 600ms, so a given blockhash can only be used by transactions for about 60 to 90 seconds.
+Slots are configured to last about [400ms](https://github.com/miraland-labs/miraland/blob/47b938e617b77eb3fc171f19aae62222503098d7/sdk/program/src/clock.rs#L12) but often fluctuate between 400ms and 600ms, so a given blockhash can only be used by transactions for about 60 to 90 seconds.

 Transaction has expired pseudocode: `currentBankSlot > slotForTxRecentBlockhash + 151`